Jeffrey C. Block, Partner

-Mr. Block is a co-founding partner of Block & Leviton LLP.
+Mr. Block is a co-founding partner of Block & Leviton.
 His career spans more than twenty five years and he is one of the nation’s preeminent securities class action attorneys.
-Throughout his career, Mr. Block has gained a vast and wide range of experience in representing institutional and individual investors in shareholder actions.
-Mr. Block has also appeared as a panelist on numerous presentations concerning shareholder and class actions.
+Throughout his career, Mr. Block has gained a vast range of experience in representing institutional and individual investors in shareholder actions.
+Mr. Block has also appeared as a panelist on numerous presentations concerning shareholder litigation and class actions.

 Mr. Block then became a partner in Boston’s largest firm representing investors in shareholder class and derivative litigation.
 Mr. Block has represented institutional investors such as the Massachusetts Pension Reserves Investment Management Board (PRIM), the State of Michigan Retirement Systems, the Ohio Public Employees Retirement System, the Ohio State Teachers Retirement System, the School Employees Retirement System of Ohio, the Ohio Police & Fire Pension Fund, the Oklahoma Police Pension and Retirement System, the Oklahoma Firefighters Pension Plan, the Chicago Laborers Employees Retirement System, and the State Universities Retirement System of Illinois, among others.
 While at his former firm, Mr. Block chaired the firm’s New Case Investigations Team and functioned as the head of its securities litigation practice.